Toward Scalable Audio Description Quality Control: A Workflow for Evaluating Human and VLM Raters: Related Work

-To expand access beyond commercial and broadcast domains, crowdsourced platforms such as LiveDescribe, Rescribe, and YouDescribe adapt professional guidelines for non-experts \cite{BranjeLiveDescribe:Description, Pavel2020Rescribe:Descriptions, YouDescribeYouDescribe.Https://www.youdescribe.org/}.
+To expand access beyond commercial and broadcast domains, crowdsourced platforms such as LiveDescribe, Rescribe, and YouDescribe adapt professional guidelines for non-experts \cite{BranjeLiveDescribe:Description, Pavel2020Rescribe:Descriptions, YouDescribeYouDescribe.Https://www.youdescribe.org/, Jiang2022Co-DesigningWriters}.
 While such community-driven efforts have made AD more widely available, their outputs are rarely reviewed against accessibility standards, resulting in variability in accuracy, clarity, and pacing.
-Prior studies of volunteer describers confirm these challenges: without guidance, novices introduce timing and placement errors that reduce usability \cite{Pavel2020Rescribe:Descriptions} and produce only 60\% of the overall audio description quality compared to professionals, often with mismatched loudness, incomplete pacing, and mismatched placement strategies \cite{Nakajima2024ProfessionalInteractions}.
+Prior studies of volunteer describers confirm these challenges: without guidance, novices introduce timing and placement errors that reduce usability \cite{Pavel2020Rescribe:Descriptions}, produce lower-quality descriptions across multiple dimensions even with collaborative feedback \cite{Natalie2021TheDescriptions}, and produce only 60\% of the overall audio description quality compared to professionals, often with mismatched loudness, incomplete pacing, and mismatched placement strategies \cite{Nakajima2024ProfessionalInteractions}.
 Beyond quality concerns, volunteer labor is strained by the explosive growth of video content on platforms like YouTube, TikTok, and Instagram, where uploads far exceed the capacity of manual description.

 To address this bottleneck, researchers have explored automation.
 Early systems used multimodal narration \cite{Wang2021TowardVideos}, while recent pipelines leverage LLMs and VLMs for scene-aware descriptions \cite{Chu2024LLM-AD:System, Ye2024MMAD:Description, VanDaele2024MakingSummaries}.
+Other hybrid approaches combine automated generation with interactive components, such as visual dialogue agents that let BLV users query videos on demand \cite{Bodi2021AutomatedUsers, Stangl2023TheVideos}.
 While AI systems can generate descriptions quickly at scale, persistent quality problems remain.
-Automated descriptions may confuse or invent characters and objects\cite{Bergin2025AutomatingAlgorithms, Rohrbach2017MovieDescription}, deliver narration that is cluttered and at the wrong time, disrupting the viewing experience \cite{Wang2021TowardVideos}.
-Moreover, despite strong scores on captioning benchmarks, their outputs diverge from human judgments of accessibility-critical qualities such as relevance and pacing \cite{Rohrbach2017MovieDescription}.
+Automated descriptions may confuse or invent characters and objects \cite{Bergin2025AutomatingAlgorithms, li2025vidhalluc}, deliver narration that is cluttered and at the wrong time, disrupting the viewing experience \cite{Wang2021TowardVideos}.
+Moreover, despite strong scores on captioning benchmarks, their outputs diverge from human judgments of accessibility-critical qualities such as relevance and pacing \cite{Rohrbach2017MovieDescription, hu2024fiova}.